 A lot of hikers like to have at least one pocket with a snap or zipper for their wallet and money when traveling to and from the wilderness.
 Additionally, large thigh pockets are good for carrying maps.
 In this respect, convertible trousers deserve more credit than shorts.

 Choose hiking outfit appropriate for season and terrain.
-Your trek pants need to guard you against the wind, wetness, cold, direct sunlight, and heat.
-The decision to wear hiking trousers or shorts is up to you, so let’s summarize the pros and cons of both.
+Your pants need to guard you against the wind, wetness, cold, direct sunlight, and heat.
+The decision to wear hiking trousers or shorts is up to you.
+So let’s summarize the pros and cons of both.

-Shorts give you ultimate freedom and are also cooler than pants, so if you’re going on a low-altitude summer hike, you’ll most likely be in good shape.
+Shorts give you ultimate freedom and are also cooler than pants.
+For example, this makes them suitable for a low-altitude summer hike.
 What’s more, for many backpackers, running shorts plus wind pants make a more versatile, more comfortable (sometimes even lighter) combination.